Dunwich (band): 2000s

 Since this production, they started also some collaborations.

 In 2009 Francesca Naccarelli is, with Damian Wilson and Zachary Stevens among the voices chosen for The Akallabêth, a project from Italian keyboard player Archangel.
 This concept album based on the fourth part of Silmarillion combines elements of progressive and hard rock.

-In 2010, Dunwich compose The Oblong box a song for a multi-band project The Tales of Edgar Allan Poe – A Synphonic Collection produced by Finnish magazine Colossus with French label Musea.
+In 2010, Dunwich compose The Oblong box a song for a multi-band project The Tales of Edgar Allan Poe – A Symphonic Collection produced by Finnish magazine Colossus with French label Musea.

 In 2012, for Italian progressive group Karnya, Claudio Nigris made some violins arrangements and the singer Francesca Naccarelli is guest in a song.

+In 2016 Francesca Naccarelli left the Dunwich.

+In 2021 Vincenzo Trasca joined again the group.

+In March 2023 the band released a new album “Horror at Red Hook – Anthology of the 1958/88 + revised unreleased tracks”.
+In the CD there are the original recordings of the first 2 demos (Dunwich Horror and Horror at Red Hook) and two unpublished works of the same first period intitled “The Crypt of Atthis” and “Grey Skies” adapted from the new band.

+In July 2023 the Genoese record label “Black Widow” released the LP/CD “Il Sogno e L’Incubo – vita e opere di H.P.
+Lovercraft” an international collection of all songs inspired by the Providence dreamer’s tales.
+Among all songs there is “Whispering Darkness” (edit 2021) from the Dunwich.